rosmed/slicer_ros2_module/docs/pages/nodes/design.rst

 One of the challenges of integrating ROS in Slicer is to figure out the execution model.
 ROS relies heavily on callbacks triggered by external messages.
-This requires to either use a separate thread to "spin" the ROS event loop or periodically call the ROS "spin" method from the application's main thread.
+This requires either using a separate thread to "spin" the ROS event loop or periodically calling the ROS "spin" method from the application's main thread.
 Since we are heavily relying on the MRML scene, using a separate thread is not trivial.
 Therefore the SlicerROS2 module relies on the main Slicer thread to trigger a